-Several spectacular rivers run through the Uralla Shire, including the Gwydir and Macleay rivers and their tributaries.
-Winding through the landscape flowing north and south before departing the Shire.
-These rivers each have rich stories from their European gold mining past, but connections with the landscape back thousands of years is embodied in the Anaiwan Way.
+Several spectacular rivers run through the Uralla Shire, including the Gwydir and Macleay rivers and their tributaries, winding through the landscape before departing to the west and east of the Shire.
+These rivers each have rich stories from their European gold mining past, but connections with the landscape back thousands of years is embodied in the Aniwan Way.